PelmeenidHapukoorega/Solutions-Architect/AZ-900/03-Azure-Services/Azure app service.md

 ### Why does it exist?

-App service exists as PaaS offering developers to build, deploy and scale web apps and APIs without the management of infra.
+App service exists as PaaS offering for developers to build, deploy and scale web apps and APIs without the management of infra.

 ### What does it do?